 This dashboard displays the detailed information (Backuplocation Detail) about backup vaults associated with the current cluster.

-A backup vault stores backup files and declares the association between the backup center and an Object Storage Service (OSS) bucket.
+A backup vault stores backup files and displays the association between the backup center and an Object Storage Service (OSS) bucket.
 The backup center can perform backup, snapshot, and restore tasks only after a backup vault enters the Available state.
 The following table describes the Backuplocation Detail metrics.

 Metric | Description |